 Does the British army still wear trench coats today?

-With Russia invading Ukraine, the terrible war happening in Europe right now had us wonder whether British troops would still wear the trench coat today.
+With Russia invading Ukraine, the terrible war happening in Europe right now had us wondering whether British troops would still wear the trench coat today.
 The military combat uniform is certainly more high-tech and futuristic.
 For example, it includes sensors to record the user’s biometric data.
-However, some trench-coat features are still there, like the collar and cuffs fitted to the body and hook and loop pockets.
+However, some trench-coat features remain, like the collar and cuffs fitted to the body and hook and loop pockets.

 Titel photo copyright @ 2022 Fab4Media GmbH & Co KG.